 3. Build Out / Installation.

 Remodeling your kitchen is similar to executing a favorite dinner recipe.
 When preparing a recipe you have active prep time, inactive time and cooking time.
 The Pre-Construction phase is like the inactive time, you are no longer actively doing any work but behind the scenes there is a lot happening.
-This time frame is completely dependent on the policies of your service provider.
-I believe that the Pre-Construction phase should last until all the products have been confirmed for delivery and that the kitchen cabinets are ready.
-The kitchen cabinet’s are typically the longest lead time item so we order those as soon as we have finalized all the details.
-The Remodeler’s schedule is also a key contributor to the length of time a client will spend in this phase.
-On the short side of things you can expect 3 weeks, on the longer side of things you can expect 6-8 weeks.
-We work hard to keep all our projects in a 3-6 week start range not booking projects out too far in advance unless the client has special scheduling considerations.
+This time frame is completely dependent on the policies of your contracting firm.
+It’s standard practice that the Pre-Construction phase lasts until all the products have been confirmed for delivery.
+The cabinet’s are typically the longest lead time item so they can control your official start date.
+The schedule is also determined by the number of jobs ahead of yours and this determines the length of time a client will spend in this phase.
+On the short side of things you can expect 3 weeks, on the longer side of things you can expect 6-10 weeks.
+Most Contracting Firms work hard to keep projects starting within 4-6 weeks of material being available unless the client has requested special scheduling considerations.

-This phase of your project is usually the most concerning for our clients.
-Again, it is very specific to how the service provider works, but we work on our projects from start to finish, what that means is that other than waiting for an electrician, plumber or other trade specialist to make an appearance on site we look for progress each day.
-Our goal is alway to finish one task and immediately be able to move into the next.
-On the average, a major kitchen remodel will take 22-28 working days, 4-6 weeks.
-If the project has a large structural or weather related component you should add a minimum 3-5 working days to this estimate.
-If we are not doing extensive work, no flooring, limited changes it can reduce the scope to 15 days.
-We take the kitchen remodel scope of work and build it out using a calendar.
-Then we give the calendar to our clients so that they know what to expect as the project progresses through the many stages.
+The time it takes to Build out your project is usually the most concerning for you.
+The best practice is for the Contracting firm to work on your project from start to finish with a lead carpenter assigned to your project.
+What that means is that other than waiting for an electrician, plumber or other specialty trade to make an appearance on site you can look for progress each day.
+The goal is always to finish one task and immediately be able to move into the next.
+On the average, a major kitchen remodel will take 22-28 working days, or 4-6 weeks.
+If the project has a large structural or weather related component you should add a minimum 10 working days to this estimate.
+It’s important in these projects to follow all building codes and local jurisdictional procedures, inspections can slow down the process but is necessary to provide the removal of walls, relocation of appliances, additional electrical or mechanical changes that these projects require.
+Sitting down and communicating the schedule with you helps to ease the stress of major remodeling.
+You can expect the Contractor to use the scope of work and build out a calendar before starting demo.
+Then the calendar helps to keep you informed so that you have a guide on what to expect when.